 The Pottstown School District consisted of four (4) elementary schools, a middle school, a high school, a closed elementary building, an Administration Building, an Administration Annex Building and two (2) maintenance buildings.
 Renovations to Barth Elementary School were substantially completed during the 2012-13 school year.
 Edgewood Elementary School was closed at the end of the 2012-13 school year, but housed the Rupert Elementary School students and staff during 2013-14 and up to November 10 of 2014 when additions and renovations were completed at the Rupert Elementary School building.
 Work on additions and renovations to Franklin and Lincoln Elementary Schools also took place during the 2013-14 year and were completed in time for the opening of the 2014-15 school year.
-The District's enrollment, including out placed students was 3,156 students.
-The District employed approximately 220 professionals, 254 support staff, 23 full time and 2 part time administrators.
-The District's commitment to provide an excellent education for each student can be seen in the quality of programs and opportunities the District maintains and supports.
+The District's enrollment, including out placed students was 3,240 students.
+The District employed approximately 224 professionals, 237 support staff, and 24 full time administrators.
+The District's commitment to provide an excellent education for each student can be seen in the guality of programs and opportunities the District maintains and supports.